 · Order a cab

 · Order food

 · Invest money in a wealth management plan

 In other words, WeChat is not just another messaging app.
 It is important to remember that all of these functions happen inside the app, which is why it is a super app where users never have to leave.
 They say in China that 'WeChat is life', it is a platform which enables you to do anything and everything in China and is integral to business success.
 So what about its use for businesses outside of China?

 Who should use WeChat?

-Tasmania has been strategically marketing itself to China for over a decade, looking to attract consumers for tourism, education, residential and business investment, and for our businesses to become exporters of Tasmanian branded niche products such as value-added food and milk products, cold climate wines, boutique spirits, health products and increasingly services such as training.
+Tasmania has been strategically marketing itself to China for over a decade, looking to attract consumers for tourism, education, residential and business investment, and for our businesses to become exporters of Tasmanian branded niche products such as value-added food and milk products, cold climate wines, boutique spirits, health products, education and increasingly services such as training.
 While WeChat has been a largely internal brand, Tasmanian firms looking to trade with Chinese consumers need to be where their consumers are, and having an active presence on WeChat is a smart step to connect with your customers and future customers in a channel that is already deeply embedded in their lives.